 “Everything happened so suddenly.
 We weren’t prepared to go to the hospital and didn’t bring anything, so that was the first time he played the Mario games on your stations,” Patricia said.
 “He was able to entertain himself.”

 The good news is that Henry is in remission.
-But he continues to go to weekly appointments and will receive maintenance treatment until May of 2022.
+But, like most children with cancer, he continues to go to weekly appointments and will receive maintenance treatment until May of 2022.

 “As soon as the Gaming station rolls into the room, he’s so excited about it,” said Patricia, Henry’s mom.
 “It’s good for the parents too because when he’s not scared or screaming, it just makes the process so much easier when you don’t see your child scared.”